Singapore Sports Hub: History

 The contract with SHPL started from 2010 due to the delay and it was to last for 25 years till 2035.

 Naming rights to some of the Sports Hub's facilities were sold to various partners, with OCBC Bank sponsoring its indoor arena and aquatic centre, and 100plus sponsoring an 888 m promenade around the new National Stadium.

 The Sports Hub's facilities were officially opened to the public on 30 June 2014, and began to host events over the year that followed, including the 2015 Southeast Asian Games.
 Prime Minister Lee Hsien Loong officially inaugurated the facility on 26 July 2015 during the Youth Day event Youth Celebrate! at the National Stadium.

 On 10 June 2022, it was announced that Sport Singapore, a statutory board under the Ministry of Culture, Community & Youth, would take over management and ownership of the Sports Hub from 9 December 2022 onwards, with plans to make it more accessible to the broader community in Singapore.

+On 18 August, Prime Minister Lawrence Wong detailed plans for a new indoor arena at the Sports Hub during the National Day rally.
+It will be constructed next to the existing Singapore Indoor Stadium, and have a capacity of 18,000.
+The new arena will be part of the "Kallang Alive" development plan, which also includes the re-location of the Singapore Sports School to the district, and improvements to its facilities.
+Wong stated that the development would "unlock [the Sports Hub's] full potential".